CosmWasm/cw-plus/packages/cw22/README.md

 # CW22 Spec: Contract Info

-The standard used to declare which interface contract implements This standard is inspired by the EIP-165 from Ethereum.
+The standard used to declare which interface contract implements.
+This standard is inspired by the EIP-165 from Ethereum.

 For more information on this specification, please check out the